-According to the Global Slavery Index the top imported products into Australia at risk of modern slavery include electronics (laptops, computers & mobile phones) predominately from China and Malaysia.
+As indicated in prior statements, and in reference to the Global Slavery Index, the top imported products into Australia at risk of modern slavery include electronics (laptops, computers and mobile phones) predominantly from China and Malaysia.

-These are manufactured by major international suppliers who are subject to modern slavery type regulations in many jurisdictions.
+These are manufactured by major international suppliers which are subject to modern slavery type regulations in many jurisdictions.
 Given the relatively small volume that Hearing Australia purchases comparatively, it has been determined that we can reasonably rely on statements made by these suppliers in relation to modern slavery risk in their supply chains.
+Further, we use an on line compliance tool to spot check existing suppliers to identify if there are new adverse media reports or sanctions.

-In addition, garment manufacturing including apparel and clothing accessories imported from South East Asia represent another possible risk given HA's provision of company clothing and promotional material.
+In addition, garment manufacturing including apparel and clothing accessories imported from South East Asia represent another possible risk given Hearing Australia's provision of company clothing and promotional material.

-Locally, forced labour exploitation predominantly occurs in industries considered at risk including construction, cleaning, hospitality, and food services.
+Unfortunately, the number of people in modern slavery continues to grow and estimates from the latest Global Estimates of Modern Slavery Report (2021) indicate twenty-eight million people were in forced labour.
+There is evidence that the COVID-19 pandemic increased the incidence of forced labour due to the lack of income.
+In Australia, forced labour exploitation predominantly occurs in industries considered at risk including construction, cleaning, hospitality, and food services.
 Hearing Australia has some exposure to these industries; however, all suppliers are properly assessed and subject to our contracted terms and conditions, particularly in relation to construction and cleaning.
 Hospitality and food services are more ad hoc and less subject to formal contracts, though the risk is assessed as low.